jcsambangi/heart_rate_sentinel_server/README.md

   + `GET /api/heart_rate/average/<patient_id>`

 ## Using the Server
-The server should be deployed and can be accessed at the following address and port:
+The server can be run from the `server.py` module.
+It was deployed at release time and can be accessed at the following address and port:
   + `http://vcm-7315.vm.duke.edu:5000/`